microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 * Configure Jenkins to work with Maven and Azure DevOps
 * Create a build job in Jenkins
 * Configure Azure Pipeline to integrate with Jenkins
-* Configure a CD pipeline in Azure Pipelines to deploy the build artifacts
+* Configure a CD pipeline in the Azure Pipelines to deploy the build artifacts

 ### Before you begin